Definition and Basic Examples of Arithmetic Sequence

 An arithmetic sequence is a list of numbers with a definite pattern.
 If you take any number in the sequence then subtract it by the previous one, and the result is always the same or constant then it is an arithmetic sequence.

-The constant difference in all pairs of consecutive numbers in a sequence is called common difference, denoted by the letter “d“.
+The constant difference in all pairs of consecutive or successive numbers in a sequence is called the common difference, denoted by the letter “d“.
 We use the common difference to go from one term to another.
 How?
 Take the current term and add the common difference to get to the next term, and so on.
 That is how the terms in the sequence are generated.

 - If the common difference between consecutive terms is positive, we say that the sequence is increasing.